The Best Betterment Alternatives for Hands-Free Investing

 While Betterment may be limited in areas outside of auto investing, Titan is limited in a different way.
-It only offers stock-focused investing management, so there are no tax strategies, banking services, or access to financial advisors that are standard with Betterment and some other Betterment alternatives.
+There are no tax strategies, banking services, or access to financial advisors that are standard with Betterment and some other Betterment alternatives.

 There’s even a “halal investing” feature that allows its users to create an asset mixture of companies that are Shariah compliant, screened by a third-party council of experts in the faith.
 Companies that deal in gambling, alcohol, or other haram products are excluded.

-While Wealthsimple’s fees are higher than Betterment at 0.50%, if you’re socially conscious or religious, you may be prepared to pay extra for the peace of mind.
+While Wealthsimple’s fees are higher than Betterment’s at 0.50%, if you’re socially conscious or religious, you may be prepared to pay extra for peace of mind.

 Ellevest was founded by Sallie Krawcheck, a Wall Street veteran, and the platform bills itself as a woman-centric investment firm.
 The management fees of Ellevest are comparable to Betterment, with 0.25% for basic account holders.
 The platform supports IRAs, 401k rollovers, and taxable accounts.

-However, unlike Betterment, an investor can hold an emergency fund of cash with Ellevest without management fees for this cash balance.
+However, unlike Betterment, an investor can hold an emergency cash fund with Ellevest without management fees for this cash balance.
 Ellevest also has an impressive choice of ETF profiles, with the option to divide your assets between 20 plus fund classes.
-Like Betterment, the platform automatically rebalances accounts to keep you on track and to limit risk.
+Like Betterment, the platform automatically rebalances accounts to keep you on track and limit risk.

-While Ellevest being a female-centric platform may appear to be a marketing gimmick, it does impact its investing strategies.
+While Ellevest being a female-centric platform, may appear to be a marketing gimmick, it does impact its investing strategies.
 For example, salary curves and the wage gap that separates male and female investors are considered when creating a portfolio.
-There are also automatic plans for female investors’ longer retirement periods since women tend to have a longer lifespan compared to men.
+There are also automatic plans for female investors’ longer retirement periods since women tend to have longer lifespans than men.

-Blooom advertises itself as a “robo advisor for your 401k”.
-The platform is built around a retirement account fee analyzer, which has been developed to help everyday investors spot hidden fees that could compromise their investment returns.
+(Update: Blooom is no longer operating) Blooom advertises itself as a “robo advisor for your 401k”.
+The platform is built around a retirement account fee analyzer, developed to help everyday investors spot hidden fees that could compromise their investment returns.